DanHuuTran/Prediction-With-ML/README.md

 ## Project goals
 The evaluation metric for this competition is the RMSLE (root mean squared log error) between the actual and predicted auction prices.
-The higher the RMSLE, the better the predictions.
+The lower the RMSLE, the better the predictions.